-Those men that survived quickly learnt the art of fieldcraft and became formidable opponents, battle-hardened and well-equipped - a match for any enemy infantry.
-Panzer grenadiers, the infantry of the panzer divisions, rode to battle in half-tracked, armoured carriers.
-Well, they did on paper, but in reality a shortage of half-tracks meant that only about 10 percent of panzer grenadier battalions had their carriers, and the other 90 percent relied upon trucks and fought on foot.
+Those men that survived quickly learnt the art of fieldcraft and became formidable opponents, battlehardened and well-equipped - a match for any enemy infantry.
+Panzer Grenadiers, the infantry of the Panzer divisions, rode to battle in half-tracked armoured carriers.
+Well, on paper at least, but in actuality a shortage of half-tracks meant that only about 10% of Panzer grenadier battalions had their carriers, the other 90% relied upon trucks and even civilian cars and fought on foot.

-Cost Veteran Infantry 65pts

-Composition 1 NCO and 4 men
+Cost: Veteran Infantry 65pts Composition: 1 NCO and 4 men

-Weapons Rifles

-Options Add up to 5 additional men with rifles at +13pts each The NCO and up to 6 men can have submachine guns instead of rifles for +3pts each The NCO and up to 9 men can have assault rifles instead of rifles for +5pts each Up to 2 men can have a light machine gun for +20pts - for each light machine gun included another man becomes the loader Up to 4 men can have a Panzerfaust in addition to other weapons for +5pts each If Panzerfaust are not taken the squad can be given anti-tank grenades instead for +2pts per man
+- Add up to 5 additional men with rifles at +13pts each - The NCO and up to 6 men can have submachine guns instead of rifles for +3pts each - The NCO and up to 9 men can have assault rifles instead of rifles for +5pts each - Up to 2 men can have a light machine gun for +20pts for each light machine gun included another man becomes the loader - Up to 4 men can have a Panzerfaust in addition to other weapons for +5pts each - If Panzerfaust are not taken the squad can be given anti-tank grenades instead for +2pts per man

-Special Rules - Tank hunters (if anti-tank grenades taken)